augcog/OpenARK/README.md

 Offline reconstruction can be performed on the recorded data output of the application using the Python script located in `/scripts/OfflineReconstruction.py`.

 OpenARK 3D Reconstruction heavily utilizes the open source packages DBoW2, Okvis, Open3D, and Ceres.
 Please respect their Licences and credit/cite when appropriate.

-### Customization

-OpenARK is made for easy customization.
-Please feel free to build on top of this platform to fit your needs.

 ## Known issues